lukashornych/evitalab/README.md

 - [x] read stored entities in interactive table
 - [x] run queries against GraphQL API
 - [x] run queries against evitaQL

-The following features are planned to be implemented in the near future:

-- [ ] multiple evitaDB instances
+- [x] manage connections to multiple evitaDB instances
-- [ ] run queries against REST API

 ## Running locally

 To run evitaLab locally, you can use either of the following ways.
-In the future, we plan to provide pre-built binaries for all major desktop platforms, but this is not yet available.
+In the future, we plan to provide pre-built binaries for all major desktop platforms, but currently [the docker image](#docker) is the closest thing we have.

 ### Embedded in local evitaDB instance